RDNordic/RDNordic/README.md

 * weird side projects (I am a life long gamer so there is a bit of that)
 * occasional games and creative experiments when I get distracted (which is all the time)

-Most things here start with some version of "I wonder if we could..." ...and then get progressively more complicated..
+Most things here start with some version of "I wonder if we could..." ...and then get progressively more complicated.. and apologies, but quite a bit of it is unfinished, feel free to nick any of it.

-I'm not primarily a software engineer.
-I come at this from R&D, privacy, behavioural science and implementation, and increasingly use AI-assisted development to build the things I previously would have just drawn on a whiteboard.
+"I'm not primarily a software engineer" - seems to be the statement of the decade.
+Sure I am not.
+But I am a clever sausage, I know how to do research and I can figure things out.
+I come at this from R&D, privacy, behavioural science and implementation.
+I increasingly use AI-assisted development to build the things I previously would have just drawn on a whiteboard.
 I am not ignorant to the ethics of all this - I apply dynamic threat modeling to both cybersecurity risks, ethics and IPR.

 ## R&D Nordic